The maximum year for Bachelor’s degrees was 1973-74 (35,491) and the minimum was 1984-85 (11,968).

 The maximum year for Doctor’s degrees was 1973-74 (2,196) and the minimum was 1949-50 (98).
 Later, 1989-90 was low (432).

-In 2015-16 the number of Sociology Bachelor’s Degrees was 28,001, Master’s Degrees 1,363 and Doctor’s Degrees 639.
-This may be a new downward turn after almost three decades of growth.
+In 2020-2021the number of Sociology Bachelor’s Degrees was 26,291, Master’s Degrees 1,283 and Doctor’s Degrees 573.
+This downward turn after three decades of growth could reflect different size age cohorts and relative interest in Sociology.
 Remember that these are raw numbers and not rates.
 The large peak in the early 1970s is probably a baby-boom effect and the rise around the turn of the century a second wave effect from the baby-boom.

 What other factors might affect the number of sociology graduates?